Arca (musician)

 Alejandra Ghersi Rodríguez (born October 14, 1989), known professionally as Arca, is a Venezuelan musician and record producer based in Barcelona, Spain.
-She (Note: Arca uses she/her, and they/them pronouns.
-This article uses she/them for consistency.) initially began releasing music under the name of Nuuro.
+She (Note: Arca uses she/her and they/them pronouns.
+This article uses she/her for consistency.) initially began releasing music under the name of Nuuro.
 After attending the Clive Davis Institute of Recorded Music, Ghersi first released the EP Baron Libre (2012) under the name Arca and subsequently released the EPs Stretch 1 and Stretch 2; the latter experimented with hip hop and brought her attention from prominent music publications.

-She released her first two albums under the name Arca, Xen (2014) and Mutant (2015).
-Her eponymous third album, Arca (2017), became the first to prominently feature her vocals.
+She released her first albums under the name Arca, Xen (2014) and Mutant (2015).
+Her third album, Arca (2017), became the first to prominently feature her vocals.
 From 2020 to 2021, Ghersi released the Kick quintet, starting with the album Kick I (2020) and ending with Kick IIIII (2021); these recordings drew from styles such as IDM, reggaeton, avant-pop, techno, and ambient.
+Her ninth studio album, XXXXX, was released in July 2026, five years after the conclusion of the Kick series.
 Ghersi has frequently incorporated themes related to gender identity, non-binary identification, and psychosexuality in her work, particularly after coming out in 2018.

 Ghersi has also worked frequently with other artists as producer and collaborator.
-She received production credits on releases such as Kanye West's Yeezus (2013), FKA Twigs' EP2 (2013), LP1 (2014), and Björk's Vulnicura (2015), Utopia (2017).
-She has additionally contributed to music by artists such as Kelela, The Weeknd, Frank Ocean, Planningtorock, Rosalía, Sia, Shygirl, and Lil Uzi Vert.
+She received production credits on releases such as Kanye West's Yeezus (2013), FKA Twigs' EP2 (2013) and LP1 (2014), and Björk's Vulnicura (2015) and Utopia (2017).
+She has additionally contributed to music by artists such as Madonna, Kelela, the Weeknd, Frank Ocean, Planningtorock, Rosalía, Sia, Shygirl, and Lil Uzi Vert.

 Early life

 Arca was born in Caracas as Alejandro Ghersi on October 14, 1989.
 Her father, Henrique Ghersi Rossón, is an investment banker and founder of VIP Capital (Venezuelan Investment Partners), an investment banking firm in Venezuela.
 She has an older brother whose music collection she would frequently listen to during her childhood.

 The Ghersi family relocated to Darien, Connecticut when Ghersi was three years old, before returning to Caracas when she was nine years old.
-Ghersi described Darien as a "white picket fences" town with "deer and tick".
+Ghersi described Darien as a "white picket fences" town with "deer and ticks".
 After returning to Caracas, Ghersi eventually began playing the friction drum and started producing electronic music on FL Studio.
 As an adolescent, she released music under the name Nuuro and received moderate popularity in her home country, with praise from national artists such as Los Amigos Invisibles.
 She collaborated with Venezuelan rock band La Vida Bohème, programming the synthesizers on their Grammy nominated album Nuestra.
 She later attended the Clive Davis Institute of Recorded Music at New York University.